David Paulino: Toronto Blue Jays

 On July 30, 2018, the Astros traded Paulino, Ken Giles, and Héctor Pérez to the Toronto Blue Jays for Roberto Osuna.
 The Blue Jays activated Paulino from the disabled list on September 5.
 Paulino was designated for assignment on August 7, 2019.
 He was released on August 10.

 Philadelphia Phillies

-On January 18, 2021, Paulino signed a minor league contract with the Philadelphia Phillies organization and was invited to Spring Training.
+On January 18, 2021, Paulino signed a minor league contract with the Philadelphia Phillies organization and was invited to spring training.
 He was assigned to the Triple-A Lehigh Valley IronPigs to start the season.
 After posting a 4.35 ERA with 58 strikeouts in 25 appearances with Triple-A Lehigh Valley, Paulino's contract was selected by the Phillies.
 He made his Phillies debut on August 13, pitching 2 innings and giving up 2 runs.
-The following day, he was designated for assignment.
-He was outrighted to Lehigh Valley on August 16.
+The following day, Paulino was designated for assignment by Philadelphia.
+He cleared waivers and was sent outright to Lehigh Valley on August 16.
+Paulino elected free agency following the season on November 7.